-6-day trek Atlas: The High Atlas is known for its rich and varied Berber culture and its trekking trails.
-Trek Atlas is an exciting trip that will let you explore the high Atlas Berber villages and climb Mount Toubkal. you will enjoy the uniqueness of Berber culture, gorgeous views of the mountains with the colorful scene of the rhododendron forests.
+Trek Atlas will allow you to explore beautiful valleys, Berber villages and reach the summit of Mount Toubkal.
+You will enjoy the uniqueness of Berber culture, gorgeous views of the mountains with the colorful scene of the rhododendron forests.
+The Atlas mountain is known for its rich and varied Berber culture and its trekking trails.

 Duration: 6 days